 Shiny Smiles brought a breach of contract claim totalling £11,500 against Sandra in the County Court, which included the cost of replacing her with a locum for three months, and reputational damage.

 Shiny Smiles then tried to have the Judgment set aside.
-Matthew attended Court on Sandra’s behalf and successfully resisted the surgery’s application for relief from sanctions.
+We attended Court on Sandra’s behalf and successfully resisted the surgery’s application for relief from sanctions.
 The Judge confirmed that the Judgment stood and he ordered Shiny Smiles to pay 100% of Sandra’s costs.

 Sandra did not have to pay a penny to Shiny Smiles and she did not have to attend a Court hearing.